Get Your Visa

 Make sure you have provided your verification of financial resources which will cover all of your costs for the first year.
-(You can see what the costs are for your particular program).
 You can show verification by providing the following:

-The Affidavit of Support Form (a legal document that must be completed by the student’s sponsor and certified or notarized), OR an official letter from the bank stating that your sponsor has sufficient funds in the bank, AND;
+- The Proof of Financial Support Form (a document that must be completed by the student’s sponsor and certified or notarized) or an official letter from the bank stating that your sponsor has sufficient funds in the bank, and

-Once proof of funding has been provided, the OIP will issue you a SEVIS* generated I-20 or DS-2019.
+Once proof of funding has been provided, the Center for Global Engagement will issue you a SEVIS* generated I-20 or DS-2019.
 This document will allow you to apply for a visa in your country at the United States Embassy or Consulate.

-Check out the new Study in the States website launched by the Department of Homeland Security and the Department of State to help students understand the immigration process and how to achieve their goals of studying in the United States.
+Review the Study in the States website by the Department of Homeland Security and the Department of State to help students understand the immigration process and how to achieve their goals of studying in the United States.